xyproto/orbiton/README.md

 * `ctrl-a` - Go to start of text, then start of line and then to the previous line.
 * `ctrl-e` - Go to end of line and then to the next line
-* `ctrl-n` - Scroll down 10 lines, or go to the next match if a search is active, or jump to the matching parenthesis or bracket, if the cursor just moved to one.
+* `ctrl-n` - Scroll down 10 lines, or go to the next match if a search is active,
-* `ctrl-p` - Scroll up 10 lines, or go to the previous match if a search is active, or jump to the matching parenthesis or bracket, if the cursor just moved to one.
+* `ctrl-p` - Scroll up 10 lines, or go to the previous match if a search is active, or jump to the matching parenthesis or bracket, if the cursor just moved on to one.
 * `ctrl-k` - Delete characters to the end of the line, then delete the line.
 * `ctrl-g` - Display simple help the first 2 times, then toggle the status bar.
 Can also jump to function definitions within the same file.
 * `ctrl-_` - Toggle a status line at the bottom for displaying: filename, line, column, Unicode number and word count.